Skip to main content

 Before you begin

-• The host cluster has datastores only from one SVM.
+• The host cluster contains datastores from a single SVM only.

-• Datastore mounted on the host cluster should not be mounted on any host outside of the cluster.
+• Datastores on the host cluster aren't mounted on hosts outside the cluster.

-• All Datastores mounted on the host cluster must be VMFS datastores with iSCSI/FC protocol. vVols, NFS, or VMFS datastores with NVMe/FC and NVMe/TCP protocols are not supported.
+• Datastores mounted on the host cluster are VMFS datastores with iSCSI or FC protocol.
+You can't use vVols, NFS, or VMFS datastores with NVMe/FC and NVMe/TCP protocols.

-• FlexVol/LUN forming datastores mounted on the host cluster should not be part of any existing consistency group (CG).
+• Datastores based on FlexVol/LUN volumes mounted on a host are not part of any consistency group.

-• FlexVol/LUN forming datastores mounted on the host cluster should not be part of any existing SnapMirror relationship.
+• Datastores based on FlexVol/LUN volumes mounted on a host are not part of any SnapMirror relationships.

-• The host cluster should have at least one datastore.
+• The host cluster contains at least one datastore.

 Steps

-2. Right-click a host cluster and select NetApp ONTAP tools > Protect Cluster.
+2. Right-click on a host cluster and select NetApp ONTAP tools > Protect Cluster.

-3. In the protect cluster window, the datastore type and source storage virtual machine (VM) details are auto populated.
+3. In the protect cluster window, the system automatically fills in the datastore type and source storage virtual machine (VM) details.
 Select the datastores link to view the protected datastores.

 The policy type can be Asynchronous or AutomatedFailOverDuplex.